 The cost of having your appliance repaired by a qualified engineer can prove expensive.
-In fact, a survey of qualified domestic appliance repair engineers carried out by Which magazine in 2012 highlighted the typical cost quoted to supply and fit a pump on a washing machine or a dishwasher were close to £90 for little more than an hour’s labour.
+In fact, a survey of qualified domestic appliance repair engineers carried out by Which? magazine in 2012 highlighted the typical cost quoted to supply and fit a pump on a washing machine or a dishwasher was close to £90 for a little more than an hour’s labour.
 But, fixing your appliances needn’t be expensive – especially when the majority of repairs can be carried out by yourself, whatever your DIY expertise.

 Each year, roughly 2.6 million washing machines are sold in the UK, yet a further half a million are thrown away – of which nearly 30% could have been easily repaired. [sources: ISE / UK Indemand]

 Common causes for washing machines being sent to the scrap heap include the appliance failing to spin, leaks or it failing to drain – and each of these faults can be caused by a fault with the pump.
 For example, a jam or blockage of the pump can result in the appliance not draining or spinning.